‘The Daily Show’ has a surprise gift for Trump’s 73rd birthday

 Donald Trump is turning 73 years old on June 14.
-Comedy Central’s The Daily Show with Trevor Noah is honoring that by bringing its traveling Donald J. Trump Presidential Twitter Library to Washington D.C..
-The pop-up exhibit pays tongue-in-cheek tribute to all the ways Trump’s used the social network to express his strong opinions.
+Comedy Central’s The Daily Show with Trevor Noah is honoring that by bringing its traveling Donald J. Trump Presidential Twitter Library to Washington, D.C.
+The pop-up exhibit pays tongue-in-cheek tribute to all the ways Trump has used the social network to express his strong opinions.

-The installation will run from June 14 to June 16 at The Showroom, an event space just down the street from the Whitehouse.
-It also features a new addition commending the First Lady on her own cause work.
-“Melania’s biggest initiative is to combat cyber bullying,” says Ramin Hedayati, a supervising producer with The Daily Show’s digital expansion team.
-“We’ve created an exhibit that honors that effort and then also shows some examples of the kind of bullying online that she would want to address.”
+The installation will run from June 14 to June 16 at The Showroom, an event space just down the street from the White House.
+It also features a new addition commending the First Lady on her own work.
+“Melania’s biggest initiative is to combat cyberbullying,” says Ramin Hedayati, a supervising producer with The Daily Show’s digital expansion team.
+“We’ve created an exhibit that honors that effort, and then also shows some examples of the kind of bullying online that she would want to address.”

-The writer of the offensive tweets are redacted, but you don’t need to be an FBI investigator to figure out that they came from Trump’s own account.
-“We’ve redacted the perpetrator’s identity in the hope that they will change their ways in the future and not be linked forever to these regrettable tweets,” adds Hedayati.
-“It’s just this ironic twist that she’s going after cyber bullies and she’s married to perhaps the biggest one in the country.”
+You don’t need to be an FBI investigator to figure out that the tweets come from Trump’s own account.
+“We’ve redacted the perpetrator’s identity in the hope that they will change their ways in the future and not be linked forever to these regrettable tweets,” says Hedayati.
+“It’s just this ironic twist that she’s going after cyberbullies and she’s married to perhaps the biggest one in the country.”

 Other exhibits include a video installation that promises to solemnly display everything and everyone that POTUS has rallied against (it’s called “Sad!
-A Retrospective”), and testimonials from people about what it felt like incur his sometimes unexpected wraith (also known as “Verified Survivors”).
-There’s also formal timeline charting some of Trump’s biggest moments on the platform, including the first time he coined the term “failing New York Times” and questioned the authenticity of predecessor Barack Obama’s birth certificate.
+A Retrospective”), and testimonials from people about what it felt like to incur his sometimes unexpected wrath (titled “Verified Survivors”).
+There’s also a formal timeline charting some of Trump’s biggest moments on the platform, including the first time he coined the term, “failing New York Times,” and questioned the authenticity of predecessor Barack Obama’s birth certificate.
 The most interactive involves a replica of the Oval Office with a golden toilet.
-After being presented with a “crisis situation” visitors will have 30 seconds to mount the throne and compose a tweet that somehow addresses it.
+After being presented with a “crisis situation,” visitors will have 30 seconds to mount the throne and compose a tweet that somehow addresses it.

-The idea for the faux-library sprang from a conundrum that The Daily Show staffers encountered shortly after his inauguration.
+The idea for the faux library came from a conundrum that The Daily Show staffers encountered shortly after his inauguration.
 They were trying to pinpoint the greatest Trump tweet of all time for a potential sketch, only to realize that there was no possible way to pick just one.
 There were trends in the ways he attacked people, how he’d rant, or when he issued confusing or contradictory statements.
 Every president since Franklin Roosevelt has had some sort of a historical center paying tribute to their works in office.
 But Trump isn’t necessarily regarded as a strong writer or philosopher.
 “These are his documents, these are his papers,” adds Hedayati.

 The first pop-up debuted in New York just down the street from Trump Tower in mid-2017.
 Comedy Central has since held events in Austin, Chicago, Los Angeles, San Francisco, and Chicago, and put out a commemorative book in the summer of 2018.
 (You can still take virtual tours of some shows.)
 The challenge now is exactly how to document history as it unfolds.
 “He’s still tweeting,” says Jocelyn Conn, a producer with The Daily Show producer.